emcf/thepipe/README.md

   </a>
 </div>

-### Extract markdown and visuals from PDFs URLs, docs, slides, videos, and more, ready for multimodal LLMs. ⚡
+### Extract markdown and visuals from PDFs URLs, slides, videos, and more, ready for multimodal LLMs. ⚡

-thepi.pe is an AI-native scraping engine that generates LLM-ready markdown and visuals from any document, media, or web page.
-It is built for multimodal language models such as GPT-4o, and works out-of-the-box with any LLM or vector database. thepi.pe is available as a [hosted API](https://thepi.pe), or it can be self-hosted.
+thepi.pe is an API that can scrape multimodal data via `thepipe.scrape` or extract structured data via `thepipe.extract` from a wide range of data.
+It is built to interface with LLMs such as GPT-4o, and works out-of-the-box with any LLM or vector databases. thepi.pe can be used right away with a [hosted GPU cloud](https://thepi.pe), or it can be self-hosted.

 ## Features 🌟

-- Extract clean markdown, tables, and images from any document or web page
+- Extract markdown, tables, and images from any document or webpage
-- Output works out-of-the-box with all multimodal LLMs and RAG frameworks
+- Extract complex structured data from any document or webpage
-- GPU-accelerated AI layout analysis, chunking, and structured data extraction
+- Works out-of-the-box with all LLMs and RAG frameworks
-- Quick-start integrations for web data like Twitter, YouTube, GitHub, and more
+- AI-native filetype detection, layout analysis, and structured data extraction
-- Self-hosted or hosted API options available
+- Multimodal scraping for video, audio, and image sources

 ## Get started in 5 minutes  🚀